PMET-public/module-datainstall-graphql/README.md

 ## Exporting Data

 These queries are written to return data in a format that can be saved as a file to be used by the Data Installer.
 There is a combination of extensions to native queries along with some that are custom.
 Magento GraphQL uses the store scope, so the queries are limited to the store scope as defined in the request header.
-Another limitation is the query will only return Active items.
-You will not be able to export any Pages, Blocks, etc. that are set as Inactive
+Another limitation is that some queries will only return Active items.
+You will not be able to export any Pages, Blocks, Categories, etc. that are set as Inactive

+Some queries will have a `requires` node.
+This is to provide information about what other data elements may be needed by the data you are retrieving.
+It will return the type (block,customer_segment,product, etc.) along with name, id and indetifier if appropriate.
+For example, if you are retrieving a page that contains one or more blocks, the query will return those details so you can include them in your blocks query.
+Example:

+	"requires": [
+	{
+		"id": 2,
+		"identifier": test-block-2,
+		"name": "test2",
+		"type": "block"
+	},
+	{
+		"id": 3,
+		"identifier": "product-block",
+		"name": "Product Block",
+		"type": "block"
+	}
+	]

 **storeConfig**: Use to create the `stores.json` file.
 The value of `fallback_theme` will be the same as `theme`, so it will have to be changed if needed.